-We are delighted to welcome experts from Monash University, Peking University, The Chinese University of Hong Kong, and Universidad de los Andes to the Climate Change Simulation Advisory Board this year.
+We are delighted to continue having experts from Monash University, Peking University, The Chinese University of Hong Kong, and Universidad de los Andes in the Climate Change Simulation Advisory Board this year.

 - Describe what contributes to climate change, and its impact on planetary health;

 - Explain global climate change efforts, such as the Paris Agreement, the United Nations Framework Convention on Climate Change (UNCCC), and the Conference of Parties (COP);

 - Explain how/why climate change affects the most vulnerable populations and why it is an issue of social justice;

 - Identify adaptation and mitigation strategies and which will have the most impact on global temperatures;